rlondner/mongodb-stitch-imp-workshop/README.md

-# Workshop: Build an IoT Temperature Sensor with MongoDB + ElectricImp
+# Workshop: Build an IoT Temperature Sensor with MongoDB Stitch & ElectricImp

 ## What We’ll Build